oval Portuguese-cut amethyst - Georgiaoval Portuguese-cut amethyst - Georgia

 Are There Synthetic Amethysts?

-Amethysts can be grown hydrothermally in labs, and manufacturers can also create them by bombarding specially prepared smoky quartz with gamma rays.
+Laboratories can grow amethysts hydrothermally in labs, and manufacturers can also create them by bombarding specially prepared smoky quartz with gamma rays.

-Since natural amethyst is so abundant and inexpensive, little incentive exists to purchase synthetics.
+Since natural amethysts are so abundant and inexpensive, little incentive exists to purchase synthetics.
 However, synthetic rough material is sometimes sold as natural rough.

 synthetic amethysts